bgerardi20/my-recipe-finder-node-capstone/README.md

 # API Documentation
 ### API endpoints for the back end include:

-* POST to '' for creating a new user
+* POST to '/users/create' for creating a new user
-* POST to '' to sign in an existing user
+* POST to '/users/signin' to sign in an existing user
-* POST to '' for creating a new recipe
+* POST to '/recipes/create' for creating a new recipe
-* PUT to '' to update a saved recipe
+* PUT to '/recipes/:id' to update a saved recipe
-* GET to '' to access list of recipes from search
-* GET to '' to access all of a user's saved recipes
+* GET to '/recipes/:userId' to access all of a user's saved recipes
-* GET to '' to access a single saved recipe
-* DELETE to '' to delete a single saved recipe
+* DELETE to '/recipes/:id' to delete a single saved recipe

 # Development Roadmap